How does Rest Less make money

 From a distance, you can marvel at Angkor Wat’s incredible symmetry and soaring towers, and when you get up close, the intricate sculptures, mysterious passageways and detailed carvings will dazzle you even more.

-To visit Angkor Wat, you’ll want to stay in the nearby city Siem Reap.
+To visit Angkor Wat, you’ll want to stay in the nearby city of Siem Reap.

 9. Tonle Sap

-If you’re interested in wildlife, there’s lots to see here.
-Tonle Sap has one of the world’s most vibrant ecosystems, and the Prek Toal bird sanctuary here is home to an incredibly diverse range of birds, fish, mammals and reptiles.
+If you’re interested in wildlife, there’s a lot to see here.
+Tonle Sap has one of the world’s most vibrant ecosystems, and the Prek Toal bird sanctuary is home to a diverse range of birds, fish, mammals, and reptiles.

 To visit Tonle Sap, you’ll want to stay in the nearby city of Siem Reap – where you’ll also be on the doorstep of Angkor Wat.